Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 What Changed

-In Java 21 through 23, object monitors were tied to OS thread identity.
-The monitorenter bytecode associated the lock with the carrier thread running the virtual thread.
-This made unmounting impossible because releasing the carrier would release the monitor.
+In Java 21 through 23, as I described above, object monitors tracked ownership by OS thread identity. monitorenter associated the lock with the carrier thread, and that made unmounting impossible.

 Before JEP 491 (Java 21-23):